termux/termux-x11/tests/README.md

 being released before C/V, IME-consumed releases leaving stale text markers, canceled raw releases, focus loss, and distinct keyboard devices.
 A physical keyboard/IME retest is still required to verify Android's dispatch path.

+## IME text matrix

+`ime-cases.json` contains 26 distinct fixtures.
+Repeat the complete matrix at least twice in a fresh, empty editor and compare the entire resulting text with `expected`, including punctuation and supplementary Unicode characters.

+The fixtures describe calls to the Android input connection:

+- `compose`: `setComposingText(text, 1)`
+- `commit`: `commitText(text, 1)`
+- `finish`: `finishComposingText()`
+- `delete`: `deleteSurroundingText(before, after)` (`after` defaults to zero)
+- `begin` / `end`: `beginBatchEdit()` / `endBatchEdit()`
+- `raw`: `LorieView.sendTextEvent(text.getBytes(UTF_8))`, bypassing composition
+- `delay`: milliseconds after a call; zero exercises burst delivery

+The first 12 fixtures cover the reported sentence, 48 distinct Han characters, pinyin-prefix composition, candidate replacement, delete/retype, mixed text, repeated words, batches, short commits, shrinking composition, and emoji append.
+Another 12 add 256-character commits, repeated keycode exhaustion, zero-delay one/two-character commits, ASCII/code punctuation, emoji replacement and shrink, supplementary Han characters, and other scripts.
+The final two cover a 160-key composition replacement burst and empty text commits.

+The opt-in [replay harness](ime-replay/README.md) implements this procedure.
+For device replay, wait for `LorieView.sendSync()` after each fixture before reading the editor's selection.
+Allow time for the application to process its X events too.
+A stale clipboard marker or an editor that fails an initial ASCII read/write check is a harness failure, not a text-input result.
+Do not send the test text as a chat message.
+This method changes the clipboard and the test draft.

+Also repeat representative cases using the actual physical keyboard and Android IME.
+InputConnection replay does not cover an OEM IME's real callback sequence.
+Record the APK revision, keyboard/IME, client, and exact expected/actual strings;
+a successful raw-text injection alone does not establish that IME input works.